Learn the four fold strategy for overcoming weaknesses with the Bible. Turn those sins and weaknesses into victory with this method.

 We all contend with carnal inclinations, but our weapons are not temporal like our bodies are.
 These weapons of truth bring eternal significance because of the Word’s power to not return void (Isaiah 55:11).

-4-Fold Strategy for Victory over Weaknesses
+4-Fold Strategy for Overcoming Weaknesses with the Word

 The scripture passage from second Corinthians above says to “pull down, cast down & take into captivity.”
 Those are fighting words right there!
 That’s why its called a war.